Solute transport due to Periodic Loading in a Soft Porous Material: Solute transport and mixing

 \subsection{Quantification of solute transport and mixing}

 We begin with some qualitative examples that illustrate the impact of deformation on each transport mechanism individually.
-We also assess solute transport and mixing quantitatively via two metrics:

-\begin{enumerate} \item The travel distance or mixing length $\delta$ measures the distance travelled by the left edge of the concentration profile (figure~\ref{fig:ld}).
-The travel distance can range from $0$ to $1-l$, but it becomes less meaningful as it approaches $1-l-A$, by which point the interaction of the concentration profile with the left boundary increases strongly. \item The degree of mixing $\chi$ measures the degree to which the initial concentration profile has homogenised, and is related to the spatial variance of the concentration profile about its center of mass.
-We express the degree of mixing in terms of the variance of the concentration profile by generalising the definitions of \citet{jha2011quantifying} to account for a porosity field that varies in space.
+We also assess solute transport and mixing quantitatively via two metrics: \begin{enumerate} \item The travel distance or mixing length $\delta$ measures the distance travelled by the left edge of the concentration profile (figure~\ref{fig:ld}).
+The travel distance can range from $0$ to $1-l$, but it becomes less meaningful as it approaches $1-l-A$, by which point the concentration profile interacts strongly with the left boundary. \item The degree of mixing $\chi$ measures the degree to which the initial concentration profile has homogenised, and is closely related to the variance of the concentration distribution.
+We express the degree of mixing in terms of the variance of the concentration distribution by generalising the standard definition \citep[see, \textit{e.g.},][]{Danckwerts1952, jha2011quantifying} to account for a porosity field that varies in space.
 Considering the fluid-volume-weighted average $\langle\ast\rangle_{f}$, defined as